-93. Numerosity.
-Fed.
-R. Civ.
-P 23(a)(1).
-Based on the revenue collected from Virginia consumers, numerosity is easily satisfied.
-Additionally, the names and addresses of the class members are identifiable through the internal business records maintained by Defendants, and the class members may be notified of the pendency of this action by published and/or mailed notice.
+(Ex.
+6, Outstandings by State Great Plains, Think Finance, 2014).
+Given that Defendants enterprise involved issuing small-dollar loans, it is likely that there are thousands of class members.
+(See Ex.
+5 at TF-VA022229-30).
+The names and addresses of the class members are identifiable through the internal business records maintained by Defendants, and the class members may be notified of the pendency of this action by published and/or mailed notice.

-94. Predominance of Common Questions of Law and Fact.
-Fed.
-R. Civ.
-P. 23(a)(2).
+- 101. The names and addresses of the class members are furthermore readily identifiable through the internal business records maintained by Defendants, and the class members may be notified of the pendency of this action by published and/or mailed notice.
+Indeed, Defendants have admitted in their bankruptcy filings that they have mailing address information for "individuals that obtained a [Great Plains] loan" during the class period.
+See In Re Think Finance, LLC, No. 17-33964-hdh11 (Dkt.
+69) at 14 (Bankr.
+N.D.
+Tex.
+Nov.
+3, 2017). - 23(a)(2).
 Common questions of law and fact exist as to all members of the putative class, and there are no factual or legal issues that differ between the putative class members.
-These questions predominate over the questions affecting only individual class members.
-The principal issues include: (1) whether the loans made to California consumers violated Art.
-XV § 1 of California's Constitution because their interest levels were too high; (2) whether Plaintiff may recover from Defendants the amounts paid on the loans; and (3) what is the proper recovery for Plaintiff and the class members against each Defendant.
+These common questions predominate over the questions affecting only individual class members.
+The common questions include: (1) whether the loans violated Fla.
+Stat. §§ 687.03, 687.071, and 516.02 because the interest rates were too high; and (2) what is the proper recovery for Plaintiff and the class members against each of Defendants. - 103.
+Typicality.

-95. Typicality.
 Fed.
 R. Civ.
 P. 23(a)(3).
 Plaintiff's claims are typical of the claims of each putative class member.
-In addition, Plaintiff is entitled to relief under the same causes of action as the other members of the putative class.
-All claims are based on the same facts and legal theories.

-96. Adequacy of Representation.
+Plaintiff is entitled to relief under the same causes of action as the other members of the putative class.
+Additionally, Plaintiff's claims are based on the same facts and legal theories as each of the class members. - 104.
+Adequacy of Representation.
 Fed.
 R. Civ.
 P. 23(a)(4).
-Plaintiff is an adequate representative of the putative class because his interests coincide with, and are not antagonistic to, the interests of the members of the class that Plaintiff seeks to represent.
-Plaintiff has retained counsel competent and experienced in such litigation, and they intend to continue to prosecute the action vigorously.
-Plaintiff and his counsel will fairly and adequately protect the interests of the members of the class.
-Neither Plaintiff nor his counsel have any interests that might cause them to not vigorously pursue this action.
+Plaintiff is an adequate representative of the putative class because her interests coincide with, and are not antagonistic to, the interests of the members of the class that she seeks to represent.
+Plaintiff has retained counsel competent and experienced in such litigation, and she intends to continue to prosecute the action vigorously.
+Plaintiff and her counsel will fairly and adequately protect the interests of the members of the class.
+Neither Plaintiff nor her counsel have any interests that might cause them to not vigorously pursue this action.